Guderian2nd/TrueHistoryAI/AI Rules.md

 IF NeedLogistics is VeryLow THEN Logistics is LVeryLow

-IF QuestReward is UltimateWeaponRsrc THEN DoQuestTask is VeryHigh If QuestReward is MilitarySpecRsrc THEN DoQuestTask QuestDisplay is DisplayPeriodLow
+IF QuestReward is UltimateWeaponRsrc THEN DoQuestTask is VeryHigh If QuestReward is MilitarySpecRsrc THEN DoQuestTask is High QuestDisplay is DisplayPeriodLow
 QuestDue is DueLow
 QuestReward is Gold/Labor/Happy/Tech